Thoughts on HR and employee appreciation – William Tincup

 Here’s the deal, you want the best version of an employee while he’s with you and so if you know he’s only going to stay 1 year it’s up to you to change that.
 So you need to ask yourself what can you do as a leader, as a manager or as a company to keep that person interested?
-There’s always ways you can keep them longer if you want to.
-The reason we have those stats is because we’re not doing stuff to make people feel special and to stay , we are not giving them a legitimate reason to stay and if we did that if we gave them a legitimate reason to stay guess what they do?
+There are always ways you can keep them longer if you want to.
+The reason we have those stats is that we’re not doing stuff to make people feel special and to stay, we are not giving them a legitimate reason to stay and if we did that, if we gave them a legitimate reason to stay, guess what they would do?
 They would stay.

 So we shouldn’t blame the Millennials or any other generation because it’s not their fault, if you feel like the company has given up or doesn’t care about you it’s time to move on.

-I always used to tell my wife when she was working to corporate America: t he moment you stop learning is the moment you should look for another job , that’s the very moment to jump out of the boat, it’s the very moment you say: yeah I’ll go do something else.
-Well the fact you’re not learning is both your responsibility and the company’s responsibility.
+I always used to tell my wife when she was working to corporate America: the moment you stop learning is the moment you should look for another job, that’s the very moment to jump out of the boat, it’s the very moment you say: yeah I’ll go do something else.
+The fact you’re not learning is both your responsibility and the company’s responsibility.

-If the company’s not providing those opportunities and not building your skills and not caring enough to help you training and build your skill set that may get you to that next place, then why stay?
+If the company’s not providing those opportunities and not building your skills and not caring enough to help you with your training and build the skill set that may get you to that next place, then why stay?

 The best advice I’d give a guy in that stage, which is really pretty much anybody in the world that’s going through growth is, don’t get out in front of your skis, grow fast but grow the right way.

-My best advice, I’ve been given from the triathlons guys on the swimming side, they used to say: you should “go slow to go fast” and so the whole goal when you’re swimming on that part of the the triathlon is that you think about your fundamentals : your stroke, your breathing, little things.
-You should not think either about the guys in front, or the guys behind you.
+My best advice, I’ve been given from the triathlons guys on the swimming side, they used to say: you should “go slow to go fast” and so the whole goal when you’re swimming on that part of the triathlon is that you think about your fundamentals: your stroke, your breathing, little things.
+You should not think either about the guys in front of the guys behind you.
 When you’re just thinking about the fundamentals you slow things down and avoid wasting energies on distractions.
 The same should happen in the business world.
 If you’re running lean with no money to afford someone with HR knowledge go back to the basics.
 It’s people you’re managing, PEOPLE, the same species as you are.
-So hear them, understand what drives them and meet their needs.
+So, hear them, understand what drives them and meet their needs.

 So for all the entrepreneurs, my best advice is Grow, comma grow the right way!